 The satellite industry is experiencing significant shifts due to evolving market dynamics and emerging technologies.
 As market demands evolve, satellite service providers face the challenge of navigating this transformative period.
-One key strategy emerging is the convergence of GEO, MEO and LEO satellites to meet diverse user needs.
-End users prioritise seamless connectivity and expect service providers to handle the technical aspects of satellite orbits.
+One key strategy emerging is the convergence of GEO, MEO, and LEO satellites to meet diverse user needs.
+End users prioritize seamless connectivity and expect service providers to handle the technical aspects of satellite orbits.

 With satellite communications fulfilling unique business needs, this discussion was premised on the fact that this comes with significant network challenges.
 The webinar began with a quick high-level overview of exactly what comprises the various hardware technology and software service elements in the chain connecting antennas on the ground and satellites in orbit.